5 castles in Aberdeenshire you need to visit

 It is the historic seat of Clan Sempill, and served as a home of the Forbes family up until the 1960s (over 350 years).
 The castle is now in the care of the National Trust for Scotland and open for guided tours during the summer.

 Many say that Craigievar Castle was a source of inspiration for Walt Disney when he designed Cinderella’s Castle.
-And with its pink walls, deep-set windows, beautiful turrets and pinnacles, I think it’s fair to say that this castle really does look like something you would find in a fairytale!
+And with its pink walls, deep-set windows, beautiful turrets and pinnacles, we think it’s fair to say that this castle really does look like something you would find in a fairytale!

 2. Dunnottar Castle